COMMITMENTS AND CONTINGENCIES

 |COMMITMENTS AND CONTINGENCIES||

 In January 2017, the Company entered into an additional lease and modified and extended our existing lease for our retail site.
-The new lease agreement provides for an additional 2,720 square feet adjacent to our existing Delray Beach FL location commencing February 1, 2017, expiring January 31, 2022.
-This lease provides for an initial monthly base rental of $1,757, representing a one-half reduction in rental payments for the first year as an accommodation.
+The new lease agreement provides for an additional 2,720 square feet adjacent to our existing Delray Beach FL location commencing February 1, 2017, and expiring January 31, 2022.
+This lease provides for one months free rent, an initial monthly base rental of $1,757, representing a one-half reduction in rental payments for the first year as an accommodation.
 Minimum base rental for year two is $3,513 per month, escalating 3% per year thereafter.
 The Company also provided a $10,000 security deposit and prepaid $96,940 in future rents on the facility through the funding of certain leasehold improvements.
+Prepaid rent totaled $95,183 at March 31, 2017.
 Simultaneously, the Company modified our existing lease on the initial space, extending this lease to coincide with the new space, expiring January 31, 2022, at an initial base rental of $2,471 per month, escalating 3% per year thereafter.

 From time-to-time, we may be involved in litigation or be subject to claims arising out of our operations or content appearing on our websites in the normal course of business.
 Although the results of litigation and claims cannot be predicted with certainty, we currently believe that the final outcome of these ordinary course matters will not have a material adverse effect on our business.
 Regardless of the outcome, litigation can have an adverse impact on our company because of defense and settlement costs, diversion of management resources and other factors.

 The Company entered into various contracts or agreements in the normal course of business, which may contain commitments.
-During the years ended December 31, 2016 and 2015, the Company entered into agreements with third party vendors to supply website content and data, website software development, advertising, public relations, and legal services.
+During the three months ended March 31, 2017 and 2016, the Company entered into agreements with third party vendors to supply website content and data, website software development, advertising, public relations, and legal services.
 All of these commitments contain provisions whereby either party may terminate the agreement with specified notice, normally 30 days, and with no further obligation on the part of either party.

 Contractual commitments remaining under various acquisition related agreements total: $245,000 in 2017; $205,000 in 2018; $144,000 in 2019 and $0 for 2020 and 2021, respectively.